coms20805/COMS20805-SentimentAnalysis/deliverables/Portfolio B/development_testing.md

 ## Challenges
 Testing is an underlying challenge when developing web applications.
 Different browsers, interfaces, security threats, and overall app integration were some of the issues we faced as developers.
 Since our web app was to be run on different browsers and environments, consistent usability was crucial.
 Additionally, since the app is the brand (or a component thereof), any inconsistency within the user experience may translate into a negative experience, affecting the brand and its potential growth.
 When testing usability, we faced issues with scalability and interactivity.
 Since every user is different, it was necessary for us to utilize a representative group to test the application across different browsers, using different devices.
+We overcame these challenges by testing in an agile manner, where we took an incremental approach to test features as they were developed.
+We believe this was a good strategy as it supported DevOps and continious testing.
+And continuous testing is important to improving product quality.
+The following were the  approaches we took for each end.

 ## Back end